J.P. Morgan vs Chase

 Extended Hours: Available at Fidelity and Schwab.

-Recurring Mutual Fund Purchases: All three broker-dealers offer automatic mutual-fund purchases.
+Recurring Mutual Fund Purchases: All three broker-dealers offer systematic mutual-fund purchases.

-Dividend Reinvestment Plans: DRIP can be enabled for stocks, mutual funds, and ETFs at all three brokerage firms.
+Dividend Reinvestment Plans: DRIP service can be turned on for stocks, mutual funds, and ETFs at any brokerage firm in this competition.

-Fully-Paid Stock Lending: Fidelity and Schwab customers can earn extra income by lending out their shares.
+Fully-Paid Stock Lending: Fidelity and Schwab customers can earn extra income by loaning out their shares.

-Initial Public Offerings: Available inside a brokerage account at Fidelity or Schwab.
+Initial Public Offerings: Available inside a brokerage account at either Fidelity or Schwab.

-IRA Lineups: Tax-advantaged retirement accounts can be opened at all three firms.
+IRA Lineups: Retirement accounts with tax breaks can be opened at all three firms in this contest.
 Only J.P.
-Morgan Investing charges an account closing fee.
+Morgan Investing charges a termination fee.

 Winner: Fidelity and Schwab